Skip to main content

 Diagnosing adult-onset asthma can be tricky because it can have signs and symptoms that are similar to other conditions.
 For example, it can be difficult to tell the difference between adult-onset asthma and chronic obstructive pulmonary disease (COPD).
 Heart failure may also cause coughing and difficulty breathing.

-To diagnose you, your provider will test your lung health and your response to medications that open the airways in your lungs (bronchodilators).
-Diagnosis can involve several steps:
+To diagnose you, your healthcare team will test your lung health and see how your lungs respond to medications that open your airways (called bronchodilators).
+The diagnosis can involve several steps:

-• Your provider will ask you more about your symptoms, what triggers them, and how often you get them.
+• You’ll be asked more about your symptoms, what triggers them, and how often they happen.

-• Next, they’ll ask you to blow into a small machine, like a peak flow meter or a handheld spirometer.
-You may need to monitor your breathing at home for a few weeks with a peak flow meter to see if there’s a pattern to your symptoms.
+• Next, you may be asked to blow into a small machine, like a peak flow meter or a handheld spirometer.
+You may need to monitor your breathing at home for a few weeks with a peak flow meter to look for symptom patterns.

-• You will probably also need to have lung function tests at a specialized lab.
-For these, you will be asked to blow into a long plastic tube hooked up to a machine that measures how large and how strong your breath is, before and after an inhaler.
+• You’ll probably also need to have lung function tests at a specialized lab.
+For these tests, you’ll blow into a long plastic tube hooked up to a machine that measures how large and how strong your breath is — before and after using an inhaler.

 • Last but not least, you may need some lab work and a chest X-ray.